pauljickling/notes/devops/kubernetes/k8s.md

 In addition to pods, a node can also run what is called a *service*.
 Services provide a fixed IP address as opposed to pods that tend to have more dynamically changing IP addresses (whenever a pod dies and is restarted, which is frequent behavior in Kubernetes, a new IP address is generated).
 Services thus can also act as a load balancer for your application(s).

+### Multi-Container Pods

+As mentioned earlier, a pod is not limited to running a single container.
+There are a variety of possible configurations that allow for multi-container pod deployments.

+1. Init Containers: Under the `spec` of your k8s config you can have an `initContainers` field that contains the `name`, `image`, `command`, etc. of a container that must run and complete before the other containers deployed.
+2. Sidecars: Sidecar containers run alongside the container with your primary applications.
+There isn't anything special you need to do with deploying a sidecar, it is just defined under the `containers` field the same way you would your main application's container.
+The sidecar will have the same lifecycle as the other containers.

 ## Kube Flavors

 There are lots of tools for setting up a Kubernetes environment.
 Here are a few: